K-Basar/Portfolios/README.md

 ---

 ## Projects <a id="projects"></a>

+- **Pre-Assembly Line Analysis and Line Balancing at Walton Hi-Tech Industries Ltd.**
+ - Conducted a detailed **Time Study** and **Motion Analysis** on the refrigerator pre-assembly line.
+ - Applied **line balancing** techniques to identify bottlenecks and redistribute workloads effectively.
+ - Achieved a significant improvement in line efficiency and reduced idle time.
+ - Technologies: Excel, Line Balancing, Work Study, Industrial Engineering

+- **Using Machine Learning to Predict Worker Task Completion Time and Optimizing Workflow for Line Balancing with Gurobi**
+ - Developed an ML-based predictive model to estimate **worker-specific task completion times**.
+ - Integrated the predictions into a Gurobi optimization model to minimize total makespan through efficient task allocation.
+ - Enabled better resource utilization and improved production throughput.
+ - Technologies: Python (Scikit-learn, Pandas), Gurobi, Machine Learning, Optimization

 - **Traffic Simulation & Optimization at LamaBazar Intersection**
   - **Conference Paper:** [8th International Conference on Engineering Research, Innovation and Education](#)